 Yukon’s producing mines are licensed under both the Quartz Mining Act 870 KB and the Waters Act 250 KB.
-Five additional projects are in various stages ranging from undergoing an environmental assessment, pre-production and development, temporary closure and closure.
+Additional projects vary in stages ranging from undergoing an environmental assessment, pre-production and development, temporary closure, reclamation and closure.

 Current project information, along with respective licenses, approvals, reports, submissions etc. pursuant to the Quartz Mining Act 870 KB can be found on the specific mine sites listed in the right hand menu.

 For information on Application for Quartz Mining License consult the following guides:

 Copies of Water Licenses are available at the Yukon Water Board.
 Also available on the Water Board site's Policies section are various guidelines including: Licensing Guidelines for Quartz Mining Undertakings 6.52 MB.

 Guidelines and practices relating to Yukon water use can be obtained from the Resource section of Yukonwater.ca Specific documents of interest include: Dam Guide: Design Expectations and Required Information and Best Management Practices for Works Affecting Water in Yukon 4.03 MB.

 In the past, environmental assessments were undertaken by the Yukon Government, Development Assessment Branch.

 As of November 28, 2005, Yukon assessments are conducted by the Yukon Environmental and Socio-Economic Assessment Board.

 For more on Abandoned Mines in Yukon, visit the Assessment and Abandoned Mines website.